 We license our products to a global and diverse customer base, including semiconductor manufacturers, OEMs, hyperscale system houses, semiconductor design houses and other producers of electronic systems.
 We work directly with our customers throughout their design processes and seek to develop long-term, sustainable relationships with them as our technology becomes embedded in their products.
 As a result, we believe we are well positioned to continue to attract and retain customers, and to continue developing next-generation System IP solutions for their future products.
-We added 23 net new Active Customers during the year ended December 31, 2023.
+We added 10 net new Active Customers during the year ended December 31, 2024.

-In 2023, we had one customer that represented more than 10% of our revenue.
-Our key customers include Intel, Samsung, NXP, STMicroelectronics, and Socionext.
+In 2024, we had one customer that represented more than 10% of our revenue.